qipanda/Spring19-Research/Paper-Notes/Ideas.markdown

     - Use country pairs K dim vector as input into hidden layers (feed forward for now) then feed into a softmax containing vocab and evenly split proportions of words in the context

+# Feb 27th 2019
+- How to make results more interpretable?
+- Reduce vocab down to "classes"?
+- Define classes based on international relations literature, find closest X words to defined class words based on word2vec or some other synonom thing, map all words down to that class?
+(Add structure)
+- Motivation of work could be to allow people to transfer their knowledge of one relationship to another at a glance